jsffeng/ShredderReconstruct/README.md

 |he|th|ol|e |re|  |s |s |on| c|si|at| a|we|er|tr| c|is| m|  |on|
 |e |  |ic|  |ps|  |nd|  |la|At|th|ed|. |ca|la|nt|ul|n | i|  |e |*

-Restored result (i.e. running unshredder to restore the original text):
+Restored result (i.e. run unshredder to restore the original text):
 \==========================
 *Nasa hopes to bring this near-eight year
 gap in capability to an end with the